cameroncuster/caffe_assessment/README.md

 developed with an eye for detail which is a strong indicator of high quality software.

+- The code appears to be littered with typos as many of the commit messages indicate that simple typing errors are being corrected with code spell checking software

 ## Ease of use ##
 1. 1 hour clone and use the application
 - A detailed write-up about the install and build process of the application is